tanfwong/rfsoc_notes/_sources/ch4/loops.md

   automatically during synthesis.

-* We may explicitly turn off loop pipelining by putting `#pragma HLS pipiline off` in the loop body.
+* We may explicitly turn off loop pipelining by putting `#pragma HLS pipeline off` in the loop body.

 * We may *rewind* a pipelined loop to effect continuous execution of successive calls to the loop by using the option `#pragma HLS